 5. Money-Management Apps:

-One trend seen these days is the plethora of money management apps in the market like Mint, Personal Capital, Credit Karma, Acorns, Coupon Sherpa, etc. Though different apps have different expertise to offer, they are mainly all about providing a real-time view of your personal financial accounts and advising about the next best move.
+One trend seen these days is the plethora of money management apps in the market like Mint, Personal Capital, Credit Karma, Acorns, Coupon Sherpa, etc. Though different apps have different information to offer, they are mainly all about providing a real-time view of your personal financial accounts and advising about your next move.
 They are focused mainly on investments and long-term savings.

 Some apps also help monitor your spending and help to create a proper budget and to stay within that budget so that you can save in the short term as well.
 Apps like Credit Karma also offers your credit report so that you can know how to improve it if you are planning on taking loans and other such services.